 The mood of a female Boxer can shift in radical and unpredictable ways.
 So, many people believe they’re a little unstable and can present problems with training.
 But females mature by three years old and can undertake almost any type of regimen.

 Behavior differences between male and female Boxers are far less dramatic and easier to tame when spayed or neutered.
-But, females tend to be easier to train when young than the males.
+But, females tend to be easier to train when young than males.

 Want To Train Your Boxer With Peace Of Mind?